#1 GERD Surgery in Texas

 How does surgery help?

 Surgery can improve the symptoms of GERD for patients who aren’t responding well to medications or simply want to avoid long-term medication usage.
 Two different surgical procedures are available for patients with GERD: Linx and Nissen fundoplication.
 Our surgeons can help patients determine which of these procedures is best for them.

 What is Nissen fundoplication?

 The Nissen fundoplication procedure is designed to tighten the esophageal sphincter.
 During this procedure, the surgeon wraps the top part of the stomach around the outside of the lower portion of the esophagus.
 This prevents the backflow of acid and reduces the symptoms of GERD.
 In most cases, our surgeons will perform this procedure laparoscopically.

 How long is the recovery?

-The recovery period following esophageal surgery can vary.
+The recovery period following GERD surgery can vary.
 Most patients will be able to return to their normal activities in 2-3 weeks.

 Dr. Long Nguyen saved my life.
 The surgery was very complicated and he is my hero.
 The second surgery was excellent.
 I recommend North Texas Surgical Specialists to all of my friends and family.